 If in the case of a Euro-PCT application, where the EPO is acting as a designated or elected Office, the priority document is not on file, substantive examination may nevertheless be started.
 In such a case, without the priority document being on file, the application may even, where appropriate, be refused because the claimed subject-matter lacks novelty or inventive step, provided that the relevant state of the art is neither an intermediate document nor an Art.
 54(3) application.
 However, no European patent may be granted until such time as the priority document is on file.
 In such a case, the applicant is informed that the decision to grant will not be taken as long as the priority document is missing.

 If intermediate documents or Art.
 54(3) applications exist and the patentability of the subject-matter claimed depends on the validity of the priority right, substantive examination cannot be finalised as long as the priority document is missing.
-Where the applicant has complied with Rule 17.1(a) PCT, Rule 17.1(b) PCT or Rule 17.1(b-bis) PCT, he may not be requested to file the priority document.
+Where the applicant has applicants have complied with Rule 17.1(a) PCT, Rule 17.1(b) PCT or Rule 17.1(b-bis) PCT, he they may not be requested to file the priority document.
 The proceedings have to be stayed and the applicant is informed that, since the patentability of the subject-matter claimed depends on the validity of the priority right, substantive examination cannot be finalised as long as the priority document is not on file.